-Cell viability was determined using the Live/Dead assay (Thermo Fisher, L3224) following manufacturer protocols.
+Cell Viability Measurements and Calculations: Cell viability was determined using the Live/Dead assay (Thermo Fisher, L3224) following manufacturer protocols.
 Live/dead images were acquired using a Zeiss LSM 710 confocal and images used in calculating feature size measurements were acquired using a Nikon TE2000-E epifluorescence microscope.
-We calculated cell viability manually isolating the central plane of the printed feature within a 3D confocal z-stack.
-For experiments where NSCs aggregated and single cells could not be identified to calculate viability using manufacturer protocols (Supplementary Information), we approximated live and dead cells to occupy the same area within a given plane and performed viability calculations with the equation % viability = 100% × $\frac{live\ cell\ area}{total\ cell\ area}$.
-To determine total cell area, each channel was thresholded using Otsu's method and the binary images were added together.
-Colocalization of the red and green channel was determined to be indicative of compromised cell membranes and excluded from the live cell population.
-Thus, we calculated live cell area by subtracting the binarized dead cell channel from the live cell channel.
-Small fragments of cells can remain from this calculation, so we eliminated areas smaller than 50 μ m2 before calculating the live cell area.
-We validated this approach using the equation, % viability = 100% × $\frac{\#\ live\ cells}{\#\ total\ cells}$, for the microgel injectables where single cells are easily identifiable due to low cellular volume fraction and find agreement between the two methods (Figure S15).
+Cell viability was calculated by manually isolating the central plane of the printed feature within a 3D confocal z-stack.
+For experiments where NSCs aggregated and single cells could not be identified to calculate viability using manufacturer protocols (Supporting Information), the authors approximated live and dead cells to occupy the same area within a given plane and performed viability calculations with the equation % viability = $100\% \times \frac{\text{live cells area}}{\text{total cells area}}$.
+To determine the total cell area, each channel was thresholded using Otsu's method and the binary images were added together.
+Co-localization of the red and green channels was determined to be indicative of compromised cell membranes and excluded from the live cell population.
+Thus, the live cell area was calculated by subtracting the binarized dead cell channel from the live cell channel.
+Small fragments of cells could remain from this calculation, so areas smaller than 50 μm2 were eliminated before calculating the live cell area.
+This approach was validated using the equation, % viability = $100\% \times \frac{\# \text{live cell}}{\# \text{total cell}}$, for the microgel injectables where single cells were easily identifiable due to low cellular volume fraction and found agreement between the two methods (Figure S15, Supporting Information)